magdesign/PocketVJ-CP-v3/README.md

 ## Instruction

-Add www-data to your sudoers list with: `visudo` add this line at the end: `www-data ALL=(ALL) NOPASSWD: ALL`
+- Add www-data to your sudoers list with:
+   `visudo` add this line at the end: `www-data ALL=(ALL) NOPASSWD: ALL`

-Allow php with: `sudo lighty-enable-mod fastcgi-php`
+- Allow php with: `sudo lighty-enable-mod fastcgi-php`

+#### Content Locations
-The video files have to be stored in `/media/internal/video` The image files have to be stored in `/media/internal/images` The pdf files have to be stored in `/media/internal/pdf` The audio files in `/media/internal/audios`
+- The video files have to be stored in `/media/internal/video`
+- The image files have to be stored in `/media/internal/images`
+- The pdf files have to be stored in `/media/internal/pdf`
+- The audio files in `/media/internal/audios`

 We recommend to use your RPi as a Hotspot, setup as described here: http://elinux.org/RPI-Wireless-Hotspot (udhcpd seems to work well in debian jessie)